fontsource/fontsource/packages/core/README.md

 `Variable` family suffix; an existing suffix is preserved.
 Source formats are CSS hints such as `woff2`, `woff2-variations`, `truetype`, or `opentype`.

+Rendering omits unnecessary quotes from URLs and standard format hints, while preserving quoted family names, variation hints and URLs that need escaping.
-Rendering uses one canonical format with escaped strings and no generated comments. `{ minify: true }` produces compact CSS directly, including through `generateCSS` and the asset generators.
+It emits no generated comments. `{ minify: true }` produces compact CSS directly, including through `generateCSS` and the asset generators.
 The CLI bundles this pure entrypoint into its browser and CommonJS builds without loading font-processing modules.
 Google metadata adapters preserve its explicit source variants and only emit formats selected by the downloader.
 Missing legacy coverage is passed as